apache/gravitino/CONTRIBITING.md

   This software is licensed under the Apache License version 2.
 -->

-# Contributing to Gravintino
+# Contributing to Gravitino

-Thank you for your interest in contributing to Gravintino!
+Thank you for your interest in contributing to gravitino!
 We welcome all forms of contribution from the community, and we appreciate your help in making this project better.
 Code contributions are welcome, but we also accept documentation, tests, best practices, graphic design, or anything else that can help the project.

 Before you get started, please read and follow these guidelines to ensure a smooth and productive collaboration.